ianmcburnie/jquery-menu/README.md

 $('.menu').menu();
 ```

-The input structure is modified:
+The input structure is then modified like so:

 ```html
 <!-- simple flat menu -->